A Gauge Field Theory for Continuous Spin Tachyons: Physical Degrees of Freedom

-Now we also find a reducible representation if we split the sum as in (\ref{l8}).
+We could also try to describe massive particles.
+To consider massive representations we just have to replace $m^2 \rightarrow - m^2$, $\xi^2 \rightarrow - \xi^2$, $m\partial_{\xi} \rightarrow -m\partial_{\xi}$ and $\xi_\pm \rightarrow \pm \xi_\mp$ in all previous equations.
+The counting of physical degrees of freedom is done in a similar way with the $SO(1,D-2)$ representations replaced by $SO(D-1)$ representations.
+For $\rho\not= 0$, $\Psi$ is describing a massive representation with infinite degrees of freedom so it is non-unitary.
+For $\rho\rightarrow 0$ we have $C_4=0$ and we would expect to find a single massive spin $0$ representation.
+However $\Psi$ has components with spins ranging from $-\infty$ to $+\infty$ with each spin appearing just once.
+They do not form a sum of massive representations for all spins so it is also a non-unitary representation.
+If $\rho^2 = \frac{m^2}{\mu^2}(D-3+s)s$ we also find a reducible representation if we split the sum as in (\ref{l8}).
 The first sum describes a spin $s$ massive particle while the second sum, being an infinite sum, is describing a non-unitary massive representation.
-Then in the massive case $\Psi$ always describes non unitary representations.
+Then in the massive case $\Psi$ always carries non unitary representations.